abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 ## Custom Metadata & Custom Settings

 ## Platform Events
-- Platform events enable you to deliver secure, scalable and customizable event notification within Salesforce or from external sources.
+- Deliver secure, scalable and customizable event notification within Salesforce or from external sources with platform events.
+- A **Publisher** publishes messages to an event bus/channel and sends them without knowledge of the subscriber that will receive it.
 Publish event with the `EventBus.publish()` method.
-- **Publish and Subscribe**: Apex Triggers, Flows, Process Builder
+	- **Publish & Subscribe**: Apex Triggers (after insert only for subscribe), Flows, Process Builder
 	- **Publisher Only**: Apex, APIs
-- **Subscribers**: LWC

-- External Publishers: Salesforce Platform APIs (SOAP, REST or Bulk API), External Subscribers: Bayeux Protocol (WebSocket & HTTP.
-CometD)

-- Used for outbound communication
-- From Salesforce &#8594; external source
-- From salesforce &#8594; another salesforce org

-A **Publisher** categorizes messages into classes and sends them without knowledge of the subscriber that will receive it.
-An event producer that publishes an event message to an event bus/channel.
-A **Subscriber** expresses interest in one ore more classes and only receives messages that of interest, without knowledge of the publisher that produced them.
-An event consumer that subscribes to an event bus/channel.
+- A **Subscriber** expresses subsc ribes to one ore more event bus/channels and only receives messages that of interest, without knowledge of the publisher that produced them.
+	- **Publish & Subscribe**: Apex Triggers (after insert only for subscribe), Flows, Process Builder
+	- **Subscriber Only**: LWC

 ## Apex Integration
 ![image](https://github.com/abbiedaniel/salesforce-maintenance/assets/116677150/656217d8-c27f-4759-90bd-efe3197c1c36)